Rparadise-Team/ATC-GB-DMG-COLOR/README.md

 - Screen Koriki: set Koriki's screen values.
 - Screen Stock: set Miyoo's stock screen values.
 - Wi-Fi.
 - GB-GBC Server/Client (possibility of playing 2 consoles as if they were connected via the link cable).
 It's Only for the ADHOC network.
-The consoles have to be next to each other (as if it were the link cable).
+The consoles have to be next to each other.

 ## SYSTEMS